chris-short/devopsish.com/content/post/133/index.md

 [All You Need to Know About Red Hat Universal Base Image](http://crunchtools.com/all-you-need-to-know-about-red-hat-universal-base-image/) — If my social media is any indication, there appears to be significant interest in Universal Base Image (UBI).
 I'm biased (Red Hat employee; see [disclaimer](https://devopsish.com/disclaimer/)) but, I think it's pretty slick.
 I made a very lean and secure [container for Alibaba Cloud's ossutil](https://quay.io/repository/chrisshort/ossutil) to use in CI in no time.
 The trick is using [microdnf](https://access.redhat.com/solutions/3144031) (free login required).

+[Introducing Volume Cloning Alpha for Kubernetes](https://kubernetes.io/blog/2019/06/21/introducing-volume-cloning-alpha-for-kubernetes/) — "This feature allows you to create new volumes using the contents of existing volumes in the user's namespace using the Kubernetes API."

 [Follow logs from multiple K8s Pods in a Deployment, ReplicaSet, etc.](https://www.jeffgeerling.com/blog/2019/follow-logs-multiple-k8s-pods-deployment-replicaset-etc)

 [Automating Highly Available Kubernetes and external ETCD cluster setup with terraform and kubeadm on AWS](https://ifritltd.com/2019/06/16/automating-highly-available-kubernetes-cluster-and-external-etcd-setup-with-terraform-and-kubeadm-on-aws/) — "[A] set of terraform and bash scripts which should be sufficient enough for you to literally just run terraform plan/apply to get your HA etcd and k8s cluster up and running without any hassle..."
 Bold statement.